-For information relating to transactions between Harris and Harris Stratex, see "Note 1.
-Significant Accounting Policies - Related Party Transactions" in the Notes to Combined Financial Statements beginning on page F-10 of this proxy statement/ prospectus.
+For information relating to transactions between Harris and Harris Stratex, see Note 1.
+Significant Accounting Policies - Related Party Transactions in the Notes to the Combined Financial Statements beginning on page F-10 of this proxy statement/ prospectus.

-In addition, following the completion of the transactions, Harris, which at that time will have the right to elect five of Harris Stratex's nine directors, and Harris Stratex will be parties to those agreements identified under "Other Agreements" beginning on page 114 of this proxy statement/ prospectus, including the transition services agreement and the lease agreements.
-Amounts to be paid to Harris under the transition services agreement are not known at this time but are expected to exceed \$60,000 per year, and amounts to be paid to Harris under the lease agreements will be approximately \$45,000 per month and \$1.5 million per annum.
+In addition, following the completion of the transactions, Harris, which at that time will have the right to elect five of Harris Stratex's nine directors, and Harris Stratex will be parties to those agreements identified under "The Other Agreements" beginning on page 110 of this proxy statement/ prospectus, including the transition services agreement and the lease agreement.
+Amounts to be paid to Harris under the transition services agreement are not known at this time but are expected to exceed \$60,000 per year, and amounts to be paid to Harris under the lease agreement will be approximately \$45,000 per month.